python-poetry/poetry/docs/repositories.md

 [core metadata](https://packaging.python.org/en/latest/specifications/core-metadata/) produced by the poetry-core build backend.

-Consequently, when a Poetry project is e.g. installed using Pip (as a normal package or in editable mode), package sources will be ignored and the dependencies in question downloaded from PyPI by default.
+Consequently, when a Poetry project is e.g., installed using Pip (as a normal package or in editable mode), package sources will be ignored and the dependencies in question downloaded from PyPI by default.